ByeByeSyrena/Cats/README.md

 ## Technologies Used:

-1. React: The project is built using React, a JavaScript library for building user interfaces.
+- **React**: The project is built using React, a JavaScript library for building user interfaces.
-2. Grid CSS: Grid CSS is employed for creating flexible and responsive layout designs.
+- **Grid CSS**: Grid CSS is employed for creating flexible and responsive layout designs.

 ## Usage: